Last updated on January 21st, 2021 at 01:31 pm

 - Images – we went through our entire website and updated all images with full and accurate descriptions of each image for those that are visually impaired, who may use a screen reader.

-- Accessibility Menu – we added an accessibility menu that provides additional features which help improve text and color visibility, which we will explain more below.
+- Accessibility Menu – we added an accessibility menu that provides additional features that help improve text and color visibility, which we will explain more below.

 All features of the accessibility menu are mobile responsive and available on all browsers.
 By clicking on the icon, on the right-hand side of the screen, you can access the menu and select one or multiple functions available.
 This allows for people with both temporary and permanent disabilities to navigate easily through our website.